(212) 641-0673 george@dimovtax.com

 Expats can avoid paying taxes twice through:

-• Foreign Earned Income Exclusion (FEIE).
+• Foreign Earned Income Exclusion (FEIE);

 • Foreign Tax Credit (FTC).

-Common Mistakes Made by Expats
+Common Mistakes Made by Expat

 Avoid these common pitfalls: